Message from the Chancellor's Office

-Last year, 292 Health Science Center employees pledged more than $55,000 to United Way of the Mid-South.
+Last year, some 250 Health Science Center employees and students pledged more than $53,244 to United Way of the Mid-South.

 This year, in the face of rising needs, your support is even more critical.
-Giving to United Way is a symbol of your concern for friends, neighbors and fellow employees, as well as a symbol of concern for your own needs.
-We are all part of one community and the state of that community affects each of us.
-By joining so many deserving agencies into one fundraising effort, each contributor is assured that he or she is doing the most good for the greatest number of people.
+Giving to United Way is a symbol of your concern for friends, neighbors and fellow employees, as well as a symbol of concern for our entire Mid-South community.

-If you have any questions about the 2011–12 UTHSC United Way Campaign, please contact Elise Moore, this year's campaign coordinator, at 448-5618 or email@example.com.
+If you have any questions about the 2013-14 UTHSC United Way Campaign, please contact Elise Moore, this year's campaign coordinator, at 448-5618.